By James Eliot, Markets & Finance Editor

 Uniqode — A QR code generator and digital business card platform that streamlines networking.

-Lusha — B2B contact data and sales intelligence platform that provides crucial insights for sales teams.
+ThorData — Business data and analytics platform that provides insights for strategic decisions.

 Common Mistakes and What to Avoid